top of page

 A lip-tie is a condition where the upper lip is restricted and cannot move normally.
 A tight labial frenum can cause difficulty with nursing by disrupting the seal around the breast or bottle nipple.
 This can lead to increased air uptake, contributing to reflux and gas symptoms, as well as breast pain from the tight upper lip.
 The upper lip should play a passive role when a baby is feeding, gently rounding to maintain the seal at the breast or bottle nipple so milk doesn’t spill out.
 In toddlerhood, a lip-tie may impact a child’s ability to clear food from a spoon, pose challenges when brushing the teeth & can also lead to a gap in the teeth.

-What are the signs & symptoms of a tongue (& lip) tie?
+What are the signs & symptoms of a tongue-tie and lip-tie?

 Babies & toddlers may exhibit: